 Analysis and Evaluation:

-The College invests significant resources and effort into providing equitable access to comprehensive, appropriate, reliable services for all students.
+The College invests significant resources and effort into understanding the needs of and providing equitable access to comprehensive, appropriate, reliable services for all students.
 MJC has developed a number of strategic instructional and student support initiatives to meet the diverse and changing needs of students.
 MJC is an Achieving the Dream (ATD) college, and this institutional commitment has meant developing a comprehensive, strategic focus on expanding access, closing achievement gaps, and accelerating success among diverse student populations--particularly low-income students and students of color.
+In addition, it maintains a high-quality online program that reaches more than twenty percent of MJC students.
 In order to achieve these objectives, the College has developed institution-wide plans to address the access, success and achievement of students with emphasis on increasing equity in access, success and achievement of students from disproportionately impacted groups.
-The College maintains a comprehensive portfolio of student services that support student learning and contribute to accomplishing the mission of the college.
+The College maintains a comprehensive portfolio of student services that support student learning and contributes to accomplishing the mission of the college.
 These services include: (Link to each service listed)

 Admissions and Records